 - Location: P.za de la Constitución S/N, Centro Histórico de la Cdad. de México, Centro, Cuauhtémoc, 06000 Mexico City, CDMX, Mexico

-6. Tlalnepantla Cathedral (Corpus Christi)
+6. Cathedral of Tlalnepantla (Corpus Christi)

 From Catedral de Tlalnepantla méxico-Own work,Facebook Catedral de Tlalnepantla méxico

-The Cathedral of Tlalnepantla, dedicated to Corpus Christi, is an impressive example of religious architecture in the State of Mexico.
-This cathedral is not only a place of worship, but also a cultural and community center.
+The Cathedral of Tlalnepantla dedicated to Corpus Christi, is an impressive example of religious architecture in the State of Mexico.
+This cathedral is not only a place of worship but also a cultural and community center.
 Inaugurated in 1964, the cathedral features a modern design with an impressive stained glass window in the main altar depicting the Last Supper.

 - For more information about this church, visit the Catedral de Tlalnepantla website.